brahmanand09/Microservice_Based_Chat_App/README.md

 # 💬 Chat App with File Upload (Microservices)
-### A fully scalable microservice-based real-time chat application with file upload support.
+A fully scalable **microservice-based real-time chat application** with file upload support.
 Built using modern technologies and designed for performance, scalability, and responsiveness.

+---

 ## 🚀 Technologies Used